 - The applicant must be able to support him/herself or be supported by their partner, without access to public funds

-- There must be adequate accommodation in place
+- There must be adequate accommodation in the place

-Under paragraph D-ECP.1.1. or D-ECP.1.2., if the applicant meets the requirements for entry clearance as a partner where they are a fiancé(e) or proposed civil partner, they should be granted entry clearance for a period not exceeding 6 months and subject to a condition of no recourse to public funds and to a prohibition on employment in the UK.
+If an applicant meets the requirements of paragraph D-ECP.1.1. or D-ECP.1.2. then gets a UK fiance visa for a period not exceeding 6 months and subject to a condition of no recourse to public funds and to a prohibition on employment in the UK.

 Moreover, the person will be eligible to apply for a leave to remain in the United Kingdom as a partner/spouse once the marriage or civil partnership takes place in the UK.

 How to apply for UK fiance visa extension?

 Perhaps, if for some plausible reason the marriage or civil partnership could not happen within the initial six months, then a fiance can apply for an extension of six months for leave to remain in the UK.

 Accordingly, if the applicant has a good reason and evidence that the proposed marriage or civil partnership will take in the next six months then may apply for an extension of a fiancé(e) or proposed civil partner.

 Therefore, in terms of paragraph D-LTRP.1.1. or D-LTRP.1.2, if paragraph E-LTRP.1.11 applies (extension as a fiancé(e) or proposed civil partner), an applicant can get leave to remain for a period not exceeding 6 months, subject to a condition of no recourse to public funds and to a prohibition on employment.